elc3leb/rbh2influxdb/README.md

 ## Usage

-Call `rbh2influxdb.py` just after your robinhood run through a script like that :
+Call `rbh2influxdb.py` just after your robinhood run through a script like that:

+The script detects if it is a scan or a clean

 ```
 ${PATH}/rbh2influxdb.py --log robinhood.log